cutdigital/mcut.site/docs/index.md

     <p style="text-align:just;font-size:70%;">An extreme example, which is a result of cutting a source mesh that has concave polygons.
 The source mesh was a pentagonal frustum with the pentagons (top and bottom faces) made concave (and not parallel to each other).
 Each pentagon was composed of polygons with several concavities.
 The whole model was composed of only one volume element (all edges are on the surface).
 MCUT produces the correct fragments, and does not modify the connectivity except where intersected with the cut mesh. </p>
 </div>

-Most existing tools are underpinned by the assumption that the meshes considered are _always_ triangulated.
+Most existing tools (which are primarily tailored for CSG operations) are underpinned by the assumption that the meshes considered are _always_ triangulated.
 Such an assumption can cause to severe degradation of meshes when applying subsequent cuts.
 Moreover, triangulation is not unique and may thus be found to be suboptimal with the introduction of incremental cuts.
 In effect, one would be practically forced to undo previous triangulations in order to avoid degeneracies due to newly introduced cuts, thus hindering the incremental nature of a robust cutting algorithm.

 If using MCUT in a simulation or visualisation task, one must of-course triangulate for rendering, collision detection etc. but the resulting potentially degenerate triangles are not used in further cutting.
 The connectivity of the resulting fragments when using MCUT is identical to the (uncut) source mesh except at edges introduced by the cut.

+### Partial cuts

-Finally, the cut mesh need not partition the source mesh completely to allow _partial cut intersections_ - a feature which further lessens constraints on the relative placement of the inputs.
+Also, the cut mesh need not partition the source mesh completely to allow _partial cut intersections_ - a feature which further lessens constraints on the relative placement of the inputs.

 <div class="row">
   <div class="column">